binbenban/g-dialog-pic-kiosk/README.md

 on the NUC
 - `uvicorn server:app --reload`
 - `Downloads\ngrok.exe http 8000`
+- use the ngrok URL generated in previous step in the Dialog flow fulfillment

 ### notes
-Use https endpoint as webhook URL `https://xxxx.ngrok.io/start_show`
+Make sure to use https endpoint as webhook URL `https://xxxx.ngrok.io/start_show`